Parsa-Sedigh/mastering-postgres-francis/4-indexing.md

 So instead of directly traversing to the exact rows, it's doing a traversal down to the rows matching the first col cond(which narrows down the results quite a bit) and then it scans through the leaf nodes looking for rows matching `birthday` cond.

+So pg does have the ability to go from a btree traversal(when using an index) to a scan, if you skip over a col.
+While this is not ideal, pg does cover you.
+The same thing applies for range conditions.

 Why it does that?
 Because the tree structure is not set up to jump over the levels using last_name, since we didn't include last_name in the query.

 But if we don't skip the last_name, it's just using the btree traversal, it doesn't have to scan all of those leaf nodes at the bottom.